Godisouleymane/Godisouleymane/README.md

-- 👋 Hi, I’m @Godisouleymane also know as Nueve
+- 👋 Hi, I’m Souleymane Sabiou also know as Nueve
-- 👀 I’m interested in web development
+- 👀 I’m interested in web and mobile development
-- 🌱 I am a full-stack web developer
+- 🌱 I am a full-stack web and mobile developer
 - 💞️ I’m looking to collaborate on your projects
 <!---